The-Known-Galaxy/archives/sith/planets/athiss/athiss.md

 # Overview

 Athiss was a planet located in the Outer Rim Territories region, specifically on the Descri Wris trade route of the Lobo Baris System.
-Athiss was Vodal Kressh’s Sith Sanctuary, and it held his tomb known as the Tomb of Vodal Kressh.
+Athiss was Vodal Kresshâ€™s Sith Sanctuary, and it held his tomb known as the Tomb of Vodal Kressh.

 # Description

 Athiss was a terrestrial planet with a Type I atmosphere.
 It is composed mostly of fields and deciduous forests.
 Athiss was the second planet of the Lobo Baris star system and was close to the planets of Korriz and Ziost.